 So...
 I dunno if traditional approaches to avoiding airspace contention will work so well...

+Say you had 5 flight levels each direction, so 10 'levels' in all.
 Would we have more than an order of magnitude more flight traffic than road traffic?
 I would argue no.

 We might.
 This sort of disruptive innovation could be staggering in scope.
 I could imagine putting in an order for a weekly grocery bill and having dozens of drones deliver the items from all over the place.
 Currently, we have an infrastructure that assumes we'll ship myriad items to a centralized clearing house (hub topology).
 It'd actually be far more efficient to eliminate this redundant, single point of failure and build something more akin to a mesh network.
 Items such as locally grown produce may even be shipped directly from farm to doorstep.